 - (1) Drive-through facilities are permitted only on lots fronting Turner Street NW within 350 feet of the intersection of North Main Street, measured parallel to the curb line.
-When located within the first 200 feet of the intersection of North Main Street, drive-through facilities are only permitted for drive-in restaurants located on the ground floor of a multi-story mixed-use building. - (2) Drive-through facilities, including any required stacking spaces and drive-through lanes, shall not be located between the principal building and any lot line abutting a street. - (3) Building façades adjacent to any drive-through lane shall be articulated to ensure visual interest through variation in depth, direction, and design elements.
-Such façades shall include architectural elements and materials consistent with the overall design of the structure, and should use landscape elements, green screens, art installations, and similar features to soften the appearance of blank walls. - (4) Any drive-through facility adjacent to a street, including stacking spaces and drive-through lanes, shall be screened in accordance with the standards for the screening of off-street parking lots (350. (b)(3)).
+When located within the first 200 feet of the intersection of North Main Street, drive-through facilities are only permitted for uses indicated in table 3503-1 when located on the ground floor of a multi-story mixed-use building. - (2) Drive-through facilities, including any required stacking spaces and drive-through lanes, shall not be located between the principal building and any lot line abutting a street. - (3) Drive-through lanes, any required stacking spaces, order boards and signage shall be visually integrated into the overall design of the structure, sharing common architectural features and design elements.
+Building façades adjacent to any drive-through lane shall be articulated to ensure visual interest through variation in depth, direction, and design elements.
+Such façades shall include architectural elements and materials consistent with the overall design of the structure, and should use landscape elements, green screens, art installations, and similar features to soften the appearance of blank walls. - (4) Any drive-through facility adjacent to a street, including stacking spaces and drive-through lanes, shall be screened in accordance with the standards for the screening of off-street parking lots (3506(b)(3)). - (5) Drive-through facilities shall be designed to prioritize safe pedestrian circulation to the principal building and across any access points from a street or parking lot.
+Pedestrian walkways that intersect any drive-through aisle shall have clear visibility, and shall be raised or otherwise emphasized through the use of enhanced paving or markings.